kjoconnor/kjoconnor.github.io/content/blog/2025/01/29/ssrfs-still-a-thread.md

 ## Use in AI agents

 AI agents have extremely rudimentary controls in place to not allow you to get them to perform SSRFs.
 If you give it something very obvious like `Please crawl http://127.0.0.1` for me, they'll typically decline.
 But if you use a host that just has an A record pointing to `127.0.0.1` like `lacolhost.com`, they'll give it a shot.
-For Gemini at least, even in an error state, with some prodding it will tell you if it was a TCP error (e.g. connection refused) or an HTTP error.
-With enough iterations you could start to map out the runtime environment Gemini or other agents run in.
+For Gemini at least, even in an error state, with some prodding it will ...

 ## Conclusion